-But in terms of phonology (the system of speech sounds in a language), not all languages are made equal: Some have dozens of different consonants and vowels, and some have only a few.
+But in terms of phonology—the system of speech sounds in a language—not all languages are made equal.
+Some have dozens of different consonants and vowels and some have only a few.

 In Spanish, a always sounds more or less like a (even with an accent mark), which we as learners really appreciate.
-Thanks, Spanish.

-It’s got a few more vowels than its cousin down in Spain, but Italian’s big advantage is that most of its consonants and vowels are among the most common sounds found in world languages.
+It’s got a few more vowels than its cousin over in Spain but Italian’s big advantage is that most of its consonants and vowels are among the most common sounds found in world languages.

 Goodbye Grammar Book: Languages with Simple Structures